Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 1. Clean the Wound: Rinse the bite with clean water and gently wash it with soap to remove dirt and bacteria.
 Steer clear of alcohol and hydrogen peroxide since they might exacerbate tissue damage.

-2. Use Antibiotic Ointment: To help stop infection, put a thin layer of antibiotic ointment to the wound after cleansing it.
+2. Use Antibiotic Ointment: To help stop infection put a thin layer of antibiotic ointment on the wound after cleansing it.
 Use a sterile bandage or dressing to cover the bite.

-3. Watch for Infection-Related Symptoms: Pay close attention to any bite-related symptoms, such as increased redness, swelling, warmth, or pus.
-Seek medical attention as soon as possible if you have any of these symptoms.
+3. Watch for Infection-Related Symptoms: Pay close attention to bite-related symptoms, such as increased redness, swelling, warmth, or pus.
+Seek medical attention if you have any of these symptoms as soon as possible.

 4. Update Tetanus Vaccination: If it’s been more than five years since your last tetanus shot, consider getting a booster.
-Dog bites can introduce tetanus bacteria into the body, leading to serious complications.
+Dog bites can introduce tetanus bacteria into the body, leading to severe complications.

-5. Follow Up: Follow any instructions given by your Healthcare provider and monitor the bite for signs of improvement or worsening.
+5. Follow Up: Follow any instructions your healthcare provider gives and monitor the bite for signs of improvement or worsening.
 Attend any follow-up appointments as recommended.

 How to Stop Your Dog from Biting